 14. French Tip Nails in Chrome

 Ready to blow your friends’ minds with your manicure?
 This chrome beauty is as sleek and modern as it comes!
 Invoke the colors and textures of polished metal and steel.
-You’ll need special mirror powder to achieve this awesome reflecting effect, only possible with gel manicures and a UV light.
+You’ll need special mirror powder to achieve this awesome reflecting effect, which is only possible with gel manicures and a UV light.

 15. Lovely Lace

 How gorgeous are these lace-inspired French tips?
 This artist has chosen to use black and gold for this design, but you could use any color, including traditional white.
-A subtle “V” shape is created with the black polish, and an artistic pattern is stamped on top in gold afterward.
+A subtle “V” shape is created with black polish, and an artistic pattern is stamped on top in gold afterward.
 The extra effort is well worth it for such a stunning design!

 16. Geometric French Tip Nails

-If you’re a big fan of the accent nail, you will love these nails.
+If you’re a big fan of accent nail, you will love these nails.
 The design is very sleek: the artist has used clear nail polish with just a thin black line to define the tips.
 Any nail would look great as the accent nail for this look.
-Use an extremely thin nail tool or as your manicurist to copy this triangle design.
+Use an extremely thin nail tool or your manicurist to copy this triangle design.